Indonesia begins releasing hundreds of prisoners under president's clemency plan

-JAKARTA, Indonesia (AP) — Indonesia began releasing hundreds of inmates from its notoriously overcrowded prisons Friday after parliament approved the first stage of President Prabowo Subianto’s wide-ranging clemency plan.
+JAKARTA, Indonesia (AP) — Indonesia began releasing hundreds of inmates from its notoriously overcrowded prisons Friday after parliament approved the first stage of a wide-ranging clemency plan by President Prabowo Subianto aimed at building national solidarity.

 House of Representatives Deputy Speaker Sufmi Dasco Ahmad and Law Minister Supratman Andi Agtas made the announcement late Thursday after a consultation between the government and party factions in the legislature.